wkok/buy2let/README.md

 ### Notes

-- Authentication with your social network will not actually be attempted.
-Clicking any of the social sign in buttons will merely navigate to the dashboard while in demo mode.
 - The demo stores all data locally in your browser.
 New data entered will be lost when reloading the page
 - Invoices / attachments will not be uploaded / stored on the demo server & therefore won't download when clicking the paperclip